OpenWIS/excel2wis/excel2wisxml_manual_v1.7.md

     - URL (dynamic value)

 - **Resource Format** [identified with its xpath]
 Several resource formats can be added.
-3 tags are added for each resource format (dynamic values) :
+4 tags are added for each resource format (dynamic values) :
     - name
     - version
     - specification (optional)
+    - mime type
+If file names are specified, format name, version and mime type information is also added in the GFNC section for each file name.

 - **Tag or group of tags added several times** [Mutlivalue set to Yes]
 Add a group of tags as many times as the number of comma-separated values.
 First multivalued tag to add is suffixed by _"[]"_.